g1stavo/web-web/README.md

 * ##### news
 Eduardo

-*Done:* Parse xml file from bbc brasil rss and return as a array os news in JSON
+*Done:* Parse rss(xml) file from bbc brasil and return as an array os news in JSON

-*Not done:* Fix encoding
+*Done:* Fix encoding

 * ##### posts